AbcAeffchen/Sephpa/README.md

 ideas to improve Sephpa and SepaUtilities.
 Thanks to [sargac](https://github.com/sargac) for the help with the wiki pages and for creating the nice logo.

+## Support Sephpa
+If you use and like Sephpa, left me a note on what project you use it.
+I'm really curious.
+If you like it a lot, consider [buying me a coffee](https://www.buymeacoffee.com/schickedanz) :)

 ## License
 Licensed under the LGPL v3.0 License.